Skip to main content

 • Apprentice → fixed paid employee

-A policy is a set of rules that governs the rules for employees' balances.
+A policy is a set of rules that governs the balances and registration access for employees.

 When changing a policy, you must always consider whether the existing employee profile can be used, or if a new profile needs to be created.